"All of them claim to be the best": Multi-perspective study of VPN users and VPN providers: Perspectives of the VPN Providers

 \paragraph{Dark Patterns in the Industry.} Another recurring theme was about dark patterns in the industry.
 Since most of these patterns are usually not readily apparent to users and researchers, we also explicitly ask a question about them.
 We divide the issues mentioned by various providers into:

-\textit{Operational Issues (7/9):} These include VPN providers having anonymous or unknown owners, having deceptive subscription models, and tracking users on their own sites, an issue which was also highlighted in a recent report~\cite{markup-vpntracking}.
+\textit{Operational Issues (7/9):} These include VPN providers having anonymous or unknown owners, having deceptive subscription models, and tracking users on their own sites, which was also highlighted in a recent report~\cite{markup-vpntracking}.
 Providers also remarked on aggressive and unethical marketing such as retargeting users with VPN ads, and relying on users forgetting to cancel subscriptions.
-On the other hand, providers mention that VPNs get attacked as well (by other providers, bad users, and by those who abuse free VPNs).
+On the other hand, providers mention that VPNs get attacked as well (by other providers, bad users, and by those who abuse free VPN services).

-\textit{Malicious Marketing (6/9):} Many providers mention several issues, that we term as \textit{malicious marketing}, including the use of affiliate marketing, preying upon users' lack of knowledge, and overselling of service including selling anonymity even though that is not a VPN guarantee.
+\textit{Malicious Marketing (6/9):} Providers mention several issues, that we term as \textit{malicious marketing}, including the use of affiliate marketing, preying upon users' lack of knowledge, and overselling of service including selling anonymity even though that is not a VPN guarantee.
 They also foster a false sense of security around VPNs through misinformation, fearmongering, dishonest non-expert reviews, and lying to users in disclosures.
 One provider, on fearmongering: \begin{quotation} ``The best ways to get people to pay for something is to scare them and to tell them that they need security'' \end{quotation}

-\textit{Factors Enabling Dark Patterns (4/9):} Several challenges that exacerbate these practices were brought up, such as the fact that the VPN ecosystem has no accountability, lacks transparency, and has few marketing and advertisement standards.
+\textit{Factors Enabling Dark Patterns (4/9):} Providers bring up several challenges that exacerbate these practices, such as the fact that the VPN ecosystem has no accountability, lacks transparency, and has few marketing and advertisement standards.
 Since the VPN industry is spread over multiple jurisdictions, it is hard to regulate.
 One provider calls it \textit{the wild west}: \begin{quotation} ``You know we could just say literally anything...there's absolutely no oversight.
 There's no one to tell you, \textit{``Ah, you can't say that because that's not true.''} There's no regulation, there's no kind of governing body'' \end{quotation}